 The programs also provide other financial help, including grants (money that doesn’t have to be paid back) and other boosts to keep down payments and costs low.

-State economists have predicted that 347,000 people will move to Florida this year, almost 900 people a day.
-Many of them will want to buy homes.
+State economists have predicted that 338,200 people will move to Florida in 2020, meaning 950 people a day relocate to the Sunshine State.
+Many of them, who are seeking warmer weather and shelter from the high income-tax states up north, will want to buy homes in sunny Florida.
 So, the trend of rising prices will likely continue.